 - Mar 25: Course Audit Deadline

-Effective this semester, students in the School of Graduate Studies will receive a five-day break from classes and class activities corresponding to Spring Break in the undergraduate calendar, March 7 to 11.
-Additionally, grad students will have no classes over Fall Break.
-Please note that this exemption applies only to classes and class activities; faculty may still require students to perform research activities during these breaks.
+Effective immediately, students in the School of Graduate Studies will receive a two-day break from classes and class activities in the fall, and a five-day break in the spring; both of these breaks will correspond to those in the undergraduate calendar.
+Please note that this exemption applies only to classes and class activities; faculty may still require graduate students to perform research activities during these breaks.

 Doctoral candidates must submit the Notification for Scheduling the Final Oral Exam to Graduate Studies at least three weeks prior to the scheduled defense date.
-If you intend to graduate in May, you should pay careful attention to submission deadlines and plan accordingly.
+If the student intends to graduate in May, they should pay careful attention to submission deadlines and plan accordingly.
 Dissertation defenses (like classes) are to be held in-person.
 Current University policies on masking and physical distancing should apply.
 If special circumstances exist, students can petition Grad Studies for exceptions.
 See our Graduation page for more details.